sohit-agarwal/Wexflow/README.md

  If you found any issues with Wexflow, please submit a bug report at the [Issue Tracker](https://github.com/aelassas/Wexflow/issues).
 Please include the following:

   - The version of Wexflow you are using.
-  - How to reproduce the issue (a stepbystep description).
+  - How to reproduce the issue (a step-by-step description).
   - Expected result.

 If you'd like to add a feature request please add some details how it is supposed to work.